A Message from Julia's Founder, Father Regis Scanlon, OFM Cap.

-God does not intend for His children to be left without help, or love!
+God does not intend for His children to be left without help, or love.
 It was unconscionable to me to think so many women were forced to live "invisibly" and alone, when the answer is clearly to reach out to give them a stable home and the tools necessary to find meaningful work and independence.
 That also means helping them see that God intends that they recognize their dignity as human beings and as women.
 I was convinced that once women understood these truths, they could be inspired to achieve the self confidence necessary to rebuild their lives, just as our patron, Julia Greeley, achieved so much despite her many hardships and obstacles.
-(I hope you'll take the time to read about her life, "Who is Julia", I think you will be amazed and what she accomplished with so little material gifts; today, she is on the road to canonization in the Catholic Church.)

 We are not a shelter.
 We are a family-style home which offers the motivated woman the opportunity -- and the time -- to get the job training, life skills and spiritual support she needs to become a confident and self sufficient woman.

 Once a woman realizes her dignity, there is nothing she cannot accomplish!
 Our Julia Greeley “graduates” have found jobs, apartments, and reconciled with family.
-One graduate is pursuing her degree as a licensed practical nurse through our scholarship program with the Ward Family Foundation of Alexandria VA.
-We expect more qualified residents to apply in 2017.
+Two of them have pursued college degrees made available through our partnership with the Ward Family Foundation of Alexandria VA.
+We expect more qualified residents will be appling in the future.

 God has blessed our mission and our residents, and we ask for your continued prayers in 2018.
 Every woman deserves the chance to rebuild her life.